aws/aws-panorama-cli/README.md

 ```

 Raw models are compiled using Sagemaker Neo on Panorama Cloud before being deployed onto the device.
 All models for this reason are paired with a descriptor json which has the required meta deta for compiling the raw model on the cloud.
+If you want to use the same model as this example, you can use [this](https://amazon.awsapps.com/workdocs/index.html#/document/01f9aef8bbe885fa4b29fc6fa2bf23ae6f0c93973e201ef6f4da9d8b26378736) squeezenet model and upload it to your s3.

 Since call_node has the model in this example, edit `packages/accountXYZ-call-node-1.0/descriptor.json` and add the following snippet into it.
+These values are specific to the squeezenet model that is being used in this example.
 ```
 {
     "mlModelDescriptor": {